wallarm/product-documentation/docs/4.6/installation/cdn-node.md

     ```

     * If originating IP address is [graylisted][graylist-docs], the node will both block the attack (the HTTP response code is 403) and record it.
     * If originating IP address is not [graylisted][graylist-docs], the node will only record detected attacks.
-You can check that attacks have been registered in Wallarm Console → **Events**:
+You can check that attacks have been registered in Wallarm Console → **Attacks**:

         ![Attacks in the interface][attacks-in-ui]